10 ways to cut the cost of running your home

 Families pay an average of £3,485 in mortgage repayments each year, up by 54% over the past 10 years.
 The best way to cut your bill is to switch to a better deal.

-For example, many people sit on their lender's standard variable rate but this averages 4.17%, whereas the best lifetime tracker rate is 2.69% from First Direct.
+For example, many people sit on their lender's standard variable rate but this averages 4.17%, whereas the best tracker rate is 1.49% from TSB.

 2. ENERGY COSTS